systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 -   Click **label 5** button to search config records based on Sponsor.

 -   Click **label 6** button to Certify, Approve and Authorize a selected config record.

-To create a new vesting scale, click the **New Vesting Scale** button to load a dialogue box through which a new configuration can be set.
-Fill the dialogue box with appropriate details as shown below:
+To create a new vesting scale, click the **New Vesting Scale** button to load a dialog box through which a new configuration can be set.
+Fill the dialog box with appropriate details as shown below:

 <img  alt="creating new Vesting Scales" width="70%" height="auto"  class="center"  src="../media2/schemeM64.png">